Two empty chairs in a dream at a small table with a soft loaf of bread between them and a wildflower

 Today, if the theme resonates, choose one interaction where you are “taken” from more than you are ready to give, and reduce your availability by one step: one evening without the phone, one request you do not accept, one “I’ll think about it.”
 The Shadow recognizes such gestures as protection, and in the dreams that follow places you on another’s plate less often.

-You dream that you find yourself in a situation where you are the one who devours another.
+You dream that you find yourself in a situation where you become the one who devours another.
 Not from hunger, but more from an impossible urge you cannot explain.
-In the body — a mix of shock and strange strength: “I am becoming larger.”
+In the body sits a mix of shock and strange strength: “I am becoming larger.”

 Ask yourself: “Which long-standing ‘hunger’ of mine is so strong now that even in a dream it breaks decency — and how can I hear it, without shaming or excusing it?”